 Neuropsychology

-Neuropsychology aims at better understanding the associations between the brain on the one hand, and the ‘mind’ and behavioral control, on the other.
 Neuropsychologist Arthur Benton best-described neuropsychology as “a refinement of clinical neurological and behavioural observation [that] serving the function of enhancing clinical observation [and] is closely allied to clinical neurological and psychological evaluation, and in fact, can be considered to be a special form of it” (1975).

 Neuropsychological assessment, therefore, aims to extend the neurological and psychological examination by:

-(1) providing information for differential diagnosis (looking at the possible disorders that could underlie symptoms as many different disorders cause similar symptoms (e.g. sadness, anxiety, sleep issues);
+(1) providing information for differential diagnosis (looking at the possible disorders that could underlie symptoms as many different disorders cause similar symptoms (e.g. anxiety, sleep issues);

 (2) identifying the emotional, behavioural and cognitive, emotional deficits of disease or injury and characterising their severity;